 My name is Gina I’ve been infatuated with the Land of the Rising Sun since I was young.
 After graduation from uni, I was accepted as an English teacher on the Japan Exchange and Teaching Program.
-My feet were itchy with no second thoughts as I jumped on a plane and never looked back.
-The end!
-Just kidding.
-All stories have a beginning.
+With no second thoughts and itchy feet, I jumped on a plane and never looked back.

 So Where did the story start?

 Well, I’m glad you asked.
 To be frank, I’ve been on a plane more times than I can count.
 I spent the summers of my early youth in Mexico hiking La Baranca in Guadalajara and watching Dragon Ball Zeta and with my male cousins.
 They’re most likely the reason my favorite Spanish words are puto and pendejo, but I digress.